 Adding and Removing Files

 When working with files that require references to other files in order to make them work properly, just adding and removing files is not as simple as it seems.
-The Clarion CLI is designed to help reduce that friction a little.
+The Clarion CLI is designed to help reduce that friction.

 Adding a New File